 Breathing Coach and Physiotherapist

 A moment of calamity became a moment of clarity.
-And now she is sharing that knowledge with everyone.
+And now she’s sharing that clarity -- and the knowledge that followed -- with everyone.

-It was a childhood sporting injury that first stirred Emma’s interest in physiotherapy.
-The recovery from that injury would light a spark that grew to a lifelong fascination for the study of pain and healing.
-After finishing as one of the top Bachelor of Physiotherapy graduates at Otago University, Emma was back 6 months later to undertake a Masters of Physiotherapy.
-After opening her own physiotherapy clinic, Emma was still driven by a desire to understand chronic pain and went on to complete a certificate in Western Acupuncture at the Auckland University of Technology and become a Pilates instructor.
+A childhood sporting injury first stirred Emma’s interest in physiotherapy, with her recovery lighting a spark that grew to a lifelong fascination with the study of pain and healing.
+After finishing as one of the top Bachelor of Physiotherapy graduates at Otago University, she returned to undertake a Masters of Physiotherapy.
+After opening her own physiotherapy clinic, Emma went on to complete a certificate in Western Acupuncture at the Auckland University of Technology and become a Pilates instructor.

-In 2010, Emma would make a breakthrough, but it was a breakthrough that almost came at the expense of her health, her marriage and her business.
+In 2010, Emma made a breakthrough, but it almost came at the expense of her health, her marriage and her business.

-A pregnancy heralded the next chapter in the story, but it was not the beautiful experience that Emma and her husband had hoped.
-Emma suffered hyperemesis gravidarum, a debilitating condition that causes severe nausea, vomiting, weight loss and dehydration during pregnancy.
-Emma struggled through, managing her business, her marriage and her own health to deliver a beautiful, healthy baby.
-She was able to catch a break from sickness but knew there were underlying issues that hadn’t been addressed like stress, exercise, eating and a healthy mindset.
+A pregnancy heralded the next chapter in the story, but it wasn’t the beautiful experience Emma and her husband had hoped.
+Emma suffered hyperemesis gravidarum, a debilitating condition causing severe nausea, vomiting, weight loss and dehydration during pregnancy.
+While she struggled through, managing her business, her marriage and her own health to deliver a beautiful, healthy baby, she knew there were underlying issues that hadn’t been addressed like stress, exercise, eating and a healthy mindset.

-As if to prove the cliché that life isn’t meant to be easy, Emma and her family were soon dealt another blow in the form of depression.
-The person she was relying on for help during this difficult time, was instead relying on her.
+As if to prove the cliché that life isn’t meant to be easy, Emma and her family were dealt another blow in the form of depression.
+The person she relied on for help during this difficult time, was instead relying on her.

-Emma’s second pregnancy didn’t make things any easier.
-Another case of hyperemesis gravidarum saw Emma hospitalised with repeated fluid admissions over 2 months.
-At her lowest, Emma was unable to look after her toddler, her husband, her business and most importantly, herself.
+A second pregnancy didn’t make things any easier.
+Another case of hyperemesis gravidarum saw Emma hospitalised repeatedly, and at her lowest she was unable to look after her toddler, her husband, her business and most importantly, herself.

-A defining moment in your life when things get so hard that you are forced to give up on what you’re doing and look for another approach.
-Emma knew she had to make a dramatic change to save her physical and mental wellbeing.
-She began to look at her life, how she treated her body, nurtured her mind and how she cared for her heart.
+A defining moment in your life when things get so hard you’re forced to look for another approach.
+Emma knew she had to make a dramatic change to save her physical and mental wellbeing, so began to look at her life, how she treated her body, nurtured her mind and cared for her heart.

 Breathing.
 It all came down to the simplest, most natural of tasks.
-Something we do everyday without thinking would provide Emma with the chance to stop, calm the body and mind while resetting the nervous system.
-It took Emma a while to realise how powerful breathing training was.
-Breathing had been a barrier in her life before.
-At the age of 12, Emma turned to breathing training to overcome a stutter and speech impediment.
-Learning to control her breath was the key to overcoming the stutter as a child and today as an adult to speak confidently in front of audiences.
+Something we do every day without thinking would provide Emma with the chance to stop, calm the body and mind, all while re-setting the nervous system.
+Breathing had been a barrier in Emma’s life before, when at the age of 12 she used breathing training to overcome a stutter and speech impediment.
+Learning to control her breath was the key to overcoming the stutter as a child and today as an adult enables her to speak confidently in front of audiences.

 The importance of breathing came up again for Emma when she was 19 and studying physiotherapy.
-Despite the fact that her training did not teach the link between the respiratory system (lungs), the muscloskeletal system (muscles) and our stress response, Emma was intrigued.
-She pursued Pilates alongside physiotherapy because of its focus on integrating breathing with movement.
-During her acupuncture training, Emma was exposed to even more techniques for breathing and stress management from a well-respected physio.
-She looked at herself and saw that she was pushing her body to hard to try to survive in a busy stressful world.
+Despite the fact that her training didn’t teach the link between the respiratory system (lungs), the musculoskeletal system (muscles) and our stress response, Emma pursued Pilates alongside physiotherapy because of its focus on integrating breathing with movement.
+She looked at herself and realised she was pushing her body too hard to cope with a busy stressful world.

-By learning the techniques to return the body to calm, Emma was able to give her nervous system a rest and allow it to deal with the stress.
+By learning techniques to return the body to calm, Emma was able to give her nervous system a rest so it could deal with the stress.

-The first step was to work on calm, relaxed breathing.
-This is the crucial first step in rebalancing carbon dioxide levels and blood chemistry.
-By rebalancing her rhythm, rate and pace of breathing, Emma soon saw a dramatic change in her body’s stress response, brain fog and fatique.
+The first step was to work on calm, relaxed breathing, a crucial first step in rebalancing carbon dioxide levels and blood chemistry.
+By rebalancing her rhythm, rate and pace of breathing, Emma saw a dramatic change in her body’s stress response, brain fog and fatigue.

-Using these breathing techniques to work through her own personal situation, Emma was able to once again feel moments of calm and discover a level of vibrant health and energy that had been missing for many years.
-Knowing that so many other men and women were playing a similar juggling game with their health, Emma was determined to share what she had learnt on her journey and to help those also experiencing a handbrake moment, or heading towards one.
-The Breath Effect was born.
+Using these techniques to discover a level of vibrant health and energy that had been missing for many years, Emma knew that so many other men and women were playing a similar juggling game with their health.
+Determined to share what she’d learned, The Breath Effect was born.

 Today, Emma has discovered fantastic health and raised two healthy, strong children.
-She continues to deal with the challenges and stress that busy families, relationships, business and illness brings.
-But using The Breath Effect's better breathing course, Emma knows she can handle it.
+She continues to deal with the challenges and stress that busy families, relationships, business and illness can bring.
+But she knows she can handle it and that by using The Breath Effect's Breathe Right & Reduce Your Stress course, you can too.